 Conservation Areas were introduced after 1967 and there are now 10,000 in the UK.
+Their primary purpose was “the protection and improvement of buildings of architectural or historic interest and of the character of areas of such interest”.
 The process of designating a Conservation Area is managed by the 1990 Planning (Listed Buildings and Conservation Areas) Act and is usually handled by local authorities, although English Heritage can get involved.

 You can see a map of the St Albans City and District Conservation Areas HERE

-City of St Albans Tour Guides have offered a guided walk specifically to celebrate Conservation 50.
-It will demonstrate Mediaeval, Georgian, Victorian and recent development and also concentrate on the history of conservation itself over the past 50 years
+City of St Albans Tour Guides led a guided walk specifically to celebrate Conservation 50.
+It demonstrated Mediaeval, Georgian, Victorian and recent developments, concentrating on the history of conservation itself over the past 50 years.